haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/env/variables-deploy.md

 -  **Default**—_Not set_
 -  **Version**—Magento 2.1.4 and later

-Use this environment variable to retain customized search service settings between deployments.
-For example:
+Use this environment variable to retain customized search service settings between deployments. 例如:

 ```yaml
 stage: